 The Work Track made an assumption that certain applications were more intensive to evaluate than others.
 For instance, while each application was evaluated on its own merits, if there are dozens of applications that are essentially identical, there is very likely to be an opportunity for economies of scale.
 Or, in some cases, the applicant provided its own registry services while others contracted with a Registry Services Provider, with the RSP likely providing very similar services to other clients.
 This perceived variability in application processing and the implication that the cost incurred is therefore variable served as the basis for discussions on this topic.
 While the Work Track sought actual costs from the ICANN Organization, the Work Track understands that costs were not tracked at an application by application level, making it difficult to determine if there is substantial variance in costs incurred for different application types and/or evaluation paths.

-As has been discussed in other topics (e.g., TLD types), creating different paths to application approval can lead to to unintended consequences as applicants try to fit their application into the criteria to gain some advantageous treatment.
+As has been discussed in other topics (e.g., TLD types), creating different paths to application approval can lead to unintended consequences as applicants try to fit their application into the criteria to gain some advantageous treatment.
 For this reason, as well as simplicity, many in the Work Track and comments in Community Comment 2 preferred that the fee be the same for all applicants.
 However, some noted that perhaps variable pricing might be warranted in the event the difference in costs exceeds a certain threshold (e.g., 20%).
 Others noted a specific instance where variable fees might make sense, highlighting the case of exclusive use TLDs, where for instance, registrant protection mechanisms like data escrow and EBERO require less scrutiny and related costs.

 The Work Track discussed whether or not it is it fair for less resource-intensive applicants to have to pay for applicants requiring more resources.
 As the Work Track grappled with this question, it contemplated the concept of variable fees occurring in certain circumstances.
 Assuming there continues to be different categories of applications (e.g., community-based, other), a ‘One Fee Fits All’ system is justified if the difference in costs by type of application are minimal (e.g., less than 10%).
 However, if the difference is greater than a specific percentage or specific dollar amount, then perhaps allowing for a variable fee might be more equitable.

 In considering a system where applicants pay the application fee relative to the costs incurred for their particular application, a number of factors would need to be considered in developing estimates.
 For instance, the evaluation elements, the cost and time to complete those elements, and the different risks associated with different TLDs types could all be factors in establishing variable fee amounts.
-The working group was unable to review the 75 steps used to establish the application fee amount as the related documents were unavailable as such any related insight was not discussed.
+The working group was unable to review the 75 steps used to establish the application fee amount as the related documents were unavailable so any related insight was not discussed.

 As noted, many comments from CC2 were not supportive of different types of application fees and believed it may be a path to ‘game’ the system.
 Some Work Track members noted that compliance costs associated with ensuring the activities match the type of application may increase.
 The Work Track considered some methods to mitigate potential ‘gaming’ and suggested that imposing fees for applying for a cheaper/faster application type and/or changing type after delegation might make sense.